Ytrewq13/WordEvolution/README.md

 Based on their similarity to the target the strings 'reproduce', after the worst half are removed, to refill the population.
 This will happen repeatedly until the target phrase is achieved.

-Supported characters are all lowercase letters, uppercase letters, digits, punctuation, and the space character.
+Supported characters are: all lowercase letters, uppercase letters, digits, punctuation, and the space character.

 This project doesn't require any additional libraries for python to be installed.